Privacy policy

 When using our website data may be automatically collected, comprisesing the following:

-Technical information – such as your; internet protocol (IP) address, login information, time zone, browser type/version with plug-in types/versions, device information (operating system and platform);
+Technical information - such as your internet protocol (IP) address, login information, time zone, browser type and version (with plug-in types/versions), and device information (operating system and platform).

-Our website will not store any identifying information of your visit on your computer apart from a small text file called a cookie, which in itself does not contain any identifying information and does not mean that you entered the site.
+Our website will not store any identifying information of your visit on your computer apart from a small text file called a cookie.
+A cookie in itself does not contain any identifying information and does not mean that you have entered the site.
+(See our Cookies Policy for more detail on cookies.)

 See the cookies policy link at the end of this document for more detail on cookies.